artemchiruhin/artemchiruhin/README.md

 Here I publish examples of my study works.
 You can see:
 - My own website on Gitpages (it's made by HTML, CSS and JS)
 - Simple forum that was made by PHP
+- Library website (simple study project that is directed to SEO)
 - Browser Javascript game
 - Discord bot that was made by NodeJS